PhilGrunewald/Behave2016/manuscript.md

 We review the historical development of UK residential end-use demand models with the examples of BREHOMES, DECADE, DCM and CREST.
 This review shows how the demands on these models has changed and increased over time and how analysts have responded by developing new and improved modelling and data collection approaches.

 ### BREHOMES
-The BREHOMES housing stock model was an early physically-based residential stock model, providing overall national energy consumption estimates by house type  [5].
-Developed by the Building Research Establishment, it was based on the BREDEM calculation which requires detailed information on the building type, heating system, internal and external temperatures, etc. Different versions of the underlying BREDEM algorithm can be used to estimate energy consumption: BRDEM-12 for annual consumption, whilst BREDEM-8 for the monthly energy estimates.
-This model developed over a number of years allowed the exploration of technology and policy interventions, especially relating to heating aspects of the home.
+BREHOMES is a physically-based residential housing stock model, providing national energy consumption estimates by house type [5].
+It requires detailed information on the building type, heating system, internal and external temperatures, etc. Different versions of the underlying BREDEM algorithm support annual consumption (BRDEM-12) or monthly figures (BREDEM-8).
+This model allows the exploration of technology and policy interventions, especially relating to heating aspects of the home.

-The largest draw back was that appliances and lighting were included at an aggregated level, so it was not possible to explore these in detail.
-The DECADE project developed these in a significant way for the UK.
 ### DECADE

-The Domestic equipment and carbon dioxide emissions (DECADE) model is a detailed end-use model of energy consumption, developed from 1994 onwards by the ECI at Oxford University.
-The DECADE project was co-funded by the EC and the UK government during the early phase of product policy (mandatory energy labels and minimum energy performance standards).
-The model was further developed under the Lower Carbon Futures (LCF) project [6] with modelling approach listed in an annex [7].
+The Domestic equipment and carbon dioxide emissions (DECADE) model advanced the resolution of BREHOMES by separating out lighting and appliances.
+ DECADE is a detailed end-use model of energy consumption supporting product policy on mandatory energy labels and minimum energy performance standards.
+[6,7]
 The detailed end-uses include cooking, lighting, water heating, consumer electronics, refrigeration.
 Monte Carlo simulations were also undertaken to provide confidence intervals around the point estimates of energy consumption.
 The modelling approach was used to show annual energy consumption by end-use, with the primary use being the ex-ante impact assessments of technical potential, variation in usage patterns, and policy options [8, 9].
-The modelling approach was used for the ex-ante impact assessment of multiple EU-wide studies for options for developing labelling/MEPS regulations. [refs?]

-The DECADE model itself was further developed by the UK Government’s Market Transformation Programme and used as the basis for ex-ante impact assessments of potential energy savings from more efficient products and later policy measures (e.g. Ecodesign regulations for energy using and related equipment). [refs?]

-Similar modelling approaches are used elsewhere for product policy regulation, e.g. USA, Australia, and China, for ex ante assessments of their MEPS programmes.
-Such models can also be used for evaluations of past policy measures, for example a detailed long term ex-post assessment of label/MEPS policies for Australian refrigerators [10],

-The DECADE modelling also included the ability to estimate load curves by end-use, however, the lack of information on the time of use, meant that these were not well developed or published.
-However, the impact on the load curve for MEPS has been done in various jurisdictions using this approach, e.g. recently in Vietnam [11] though with caveats on the representativeness and reliability of the use profile data.
+Similar modelling approaches are used internationally [10].

+[XXX we should say more about the inputs to these models: appliance stock / sales figures, tech. specs of these appliances... and what is assumed: usage patterns... and what is not covered: societal distribution (some high, some low...)]

+DECADE included first attempts to estimate load curves by end-use, but data supporting data was insufficient at the time and still remains an inhibiting factor in international attempts to adopt this approach [11].

 ### UKDCM
-The DECADE Modelling was extended to create the UK Domestic Carbon Model (UKDCM) model – as part of the 40% House Project [12].
-This was mainly to include space/water heating along with building types, using BREDEM-8 algorithm.
-This made it very similar to BREHOMES in scope, though extended with significantly more detail and realistic data for appliances and lighting.
-The model generated monthly estimates of energy consumption and carbon emissions by house type, region, and end-use.
-This enabled long term technical and policy scenarios to be examined in more detail [13].
+The DECADE Modelling was extended to create the UK Domestic Carbon Model (UKDCM) model [12], which extends the differentiation of loads to include space/water heating along with building types, using BREDEM-8 algorithm.
+Compared to BREHOMES new data on appliances [XXX can we be specific about the data? do we mention it in the 'Data' section?
+XXX] and lighting could be included, enabling long term technical and policy scenarios to be examined in more detail [13].

 [A later UKDCM2 was also generated.
 Russel can provide further information?
 Other similar models which use BREDEM as the underlying physical model (eg DeCARB, Johnson).]

-### CREST [This sub-section could be moved to the next section?]
+### CREST
-The CREST model introduces the concept of intra-day demand variation as a function of household occupancy, such that load profiles can be generated with high temporal resolution, to support network constraints analysis.  [add Jose text as appropriate]

-2.3 Typical data used by bottom up end-use models
+The Centre for Renewable Energy Systems Technology (CREST) model simulates household load profiles with one minute resolution (@Richardson10b).
+The model has found a wide range of applications, including network constraints analysis.

+Load profiles are generated based on the Markov chain modelling technique, whereby each state is the result of a set of probability distributions resulting from the previous state.
+A household has a given number of occupants, who have a probability distribution of being 'active occupants', i.e. likely to use certain appliances.
+The occupancy, and to some extent the activity probabilities, are informed by the UK Time Use survey of 2000 (@Lader06).

+The appliance ownership itself is based on probability distributions for 33 common household appliances.
+[XXX Jose - what is the source of the ownership data?
+XXX]

+The stochastic method results in each model run a produce a unique attempt to produce a 'realistic' load profile.

+## Data sources for bottom-up household models
-This section summarises the types of data sources used for bottom-up energy-use models, mainly focussing on energy-using equipment.
+This section summarises some of the key data sources used in bottom-up energy-use models.

+### Sales figures and market research
+Governments and private organisations collect statistics and information on product sales and their technical characteristics.
+Australia, U.S.A. and China keep formal registration databases of technologies deployed, which provide robust data for appliance stock models.
+Various countries require energy-using products to be registered centrally before they can be placed in the market to comply with minimum energy performance or labelling requirements.
+The EU has not yet adopted such a database.

-### Physical survey of homes
+### Physical inspection of homes
 Physical surveys of households can provide insights into the ownership of end-use equipment along with physical characteristics of the buildings themselves.
 Such surveys can be through home visits, such as those used to generate SAP assessments or provide representative national statistics on the housing stock.
 Governments also collect and collate these through the use of national surveys.
 For England, the most significant for end-use models is the English Housing Survey (EHS), which is a continuous national survey, commissioned by the Department for Communities and Local Government (DCLG).
 It collects information about people’s housing circumstances and the condition and energy efficiency of housing in England.
 In addition to the household interview (next section) it undertakes a physical inspection of a sub-sample of the properties. [list earlier studies, EHCS, etc].
 Similar studies are undertaken in other parts of the UK.

+### Home surveys
+, market research companies also collect useful information from householders, by making use of questionnaires given to large panels (multiple thousands).
+For example, the market research GfK has a home audit panel, which can be used to provide very reliable estimates of ownership figures for installed appliances, insulation, recent sales, etc.

+### Interviews with energy users
+### Time-use surveys

 ### Interview survey of householders
 In terms of understanding how and why people are using their energy-using equipment in the home, it is necessary to undertake interviews of the householders themselves.
 Such interviews can provide insights into ownership of equipment (without the need for a physical inspection), and more importantly insights into usage patterns and motivation for use.

 Interviews with householders can take different forms.
 The Government undertakes regular surveys of householders.
 The English Housing Survey provides this function. [ref].
 Previously, the Survey of English Housing (SHE) includes information from over 15,000 households.
 Housing in England reports were the annual reports based principally on the Survey of English Housing.
 They were published each year that the survey operated, from 1993-93 to 2007-08 inclusive [14], and contain detailed analyses, commentary, over 200 data tables and charts and a full technical description of the survey.
 Prior to 2008, The ONS interviewed householders for the English Household Conditions Survey (EHCS) [15].
 These types of report, in addition to providing a snapshot in time, also provide longitudinal data.

-In addition to Government-collected statistics and information, market research companies also collect useful information from householders, by making use of questionnaires given to large panels (multiple thousands).
-For example, the market research GfK has a home audit panel, which can be used to provide very reliable estimates of ownership figures for installed appliances, insulation, recent sales, etc.

 Beyond simple questionnaires with large sample sizes, extended interviews with smaller sample sizes can be employed.
 The targeted use of household diaries to log the use of equipment can be a useful low cost method, e.g. to obtain numerical information on the use of washing machines (number of loads and temperature selected).

 Within householder surveys, time use diaries can be included.
 These provide a rich insight into what people are actually doing (activity), though not necessarily why.
 Other techniques to understand why consumers are acting in a particular way can be done through semi-structured interviews, and focus groups to explore reasons for particular actions and activity.  [gap - couple activity with consumption with explanation]

 ### Product registration and sales
-Registration databases are important data sources which provide technical information on products being sold and installed in homes.
-Various countries require energy-using products to be registered centrally before they can be placed in the market to comply with minimum energy performance or labelling requirements.
-The requirements vary, but will usually include technical information such as efficiency (tested using standard conditions).
-The UK/EU does not yet have a formal registration database, though other countries around the world have these (e.g. Australia, U.S.A., and China) which makes it easier and cheaper for regulators and analysts to get robust data and at a low cost.
-In some jurisdictions sales volume data also required to be logged with a regulator.
-Such databases enables better understanding of the technology being installed.
+[moved up]

 Technical information on products can also be obtained directly from manufactures, to include information such as U-values, power ratings, and efficiency values.
 These data are from data fiches and information labels.
 With such data increasingly being available on online, automatic web ‘scrapers’ are being used to obtain such technical information. [ref]